SMOZHIVARMAN/Weather_Data_Analyzer/README.md

 TO EXECUTE THE PROJECT :

 1. Kindly read the execution.tx to know the steps to execute the project
-2. The sample outputs for this project is uploaded in output.pdf (images)
+2. The sample outputs for this project is uploaded as WDA_output.pdf (images)